jaredmusil/neville-trucking/content/services.md

 There is a $50 over fill charge if your waste is above the fill line.

 ***
-<b>By state law, the landfill will not allow: tires, yard waste, appliances, or electronics.
-Contact us for information on how to dispose of these items.<b>
+<b>By state law, the landfill will not allow: tires, yard waste, appliances, or electronics.<b>

 ***